-- Emergency Planning
+- Emergency Response

 - Fire extinguisher training

-- Fire violations in a mock dorm room
+- Risk Management

-- Evacuation from a smoke filled dorm corridor
+- Evacuation from a smoke filled corridor

 Debrief meeting as a group on training and exercises.

 Fire Drill Training and Evacuation Exercises:

 Fire drill exercises are conducted once a semester for Summit Village, Alpine Village and Village at Alpine Valley student housing facilities on campus.
 Records are maintained on these exercises to include the following information: person conducting the drill, date and time, notification method used, staff members participating, number of occupants evacuated, special conditions simulated, problems encountered, weather conditions, and time required to complete evacuation.